bparanj/hivegrid.dev/README.md

 node keyDownload.js
 ```

-## Where to Get Help

-Join the [discussions](https://github.com/bparanj/hivegrid.dev/discussions) to get help.

 ## Ansible Playbooks

 Packer uses Ansible as the provisioner.
 The Ansible playbooks are included in the master playbook.
 Packer runs the master playbook to create a custom AMI from a base Ubuntu 22.04 image.
 The playbooks: